Engee documentation

 Main

-# Coefficient source — filter information source
+# Coefficient source — source of information about the filter

 Dialog parameters